 5. Green Tea for treating oily skin

-Along with all the other compounds, green tea also contains some amount of tannins.
+Along with all the other compounds, Green tea also contains some amount of tannins.
 Tannins are known to act as an astringent that shrinks the skin pores.
-In this manner, green tea also helps in reducing the production of sebum (the skin’s natural oil) by the glands in each pore making it quite a good solution for oily skin rather than using harsh conventional treatments.
-These treatments only remove excess oil, rather than by reducing production of sebum.
+In this manner, Green tea also helps in reducing the production of sebum (the skin’s natural oil) by the glands in each pore making it quite a good solution for oily skin rather than using harsh conventional treatments.
+These treatments only remove excess oil, rather than by reducing the production of sebum.

 6. Green Tea for removing old skin cells

 Green tea can also be used as an exfoliator.
 The slightly abrasive texture of dry Green tea leaves is helpful in removing the old and dead skin cells.
 It removes the excess oil and pollutants and exposes the cleansed and renewed skin underneath.

 There are many ways to create a Green tea scrub.
 One of the good scrub DIY is to use Green tea with sugar, olive oil, and honey.
 All of these ingredients have unique properties and they are beneficial for skin in different ways.
 Making it is as simple as just combining the four ingredients.
 Adding a scented oil is optional and can just add on to the overall spa experience.